Before you start

 - Deliver your court papers to the other side as soon as possible and before the deadline

-- Give you the completed copy of form EA-200 so you can file it with the court clerk.
-(Note: This form can be filed by anyone, including your server.)
+- Give you the filled out form EA-200 so you can file it with the court clerk.

 It is important that you check with server to see if they were able to serve the other side by your deadline.